Introduced: 2018 (Paragon3 version), 2020 (revised Paragon3 version) and 2022 (Paragon4 version)

 The DCC sound on these models is quite impressive (hey, at these prices it'd better be), although the default CV settings for volume may be a bit louder than most people will want (setting CV 133 to something between 0 and 128 will adjust the master volume).
 All the various sounds are advertised as being "authentic" and, as far as I can tell, they are (not that I'm any kind of expert, mind you).
 The enclosed speaker makes for nicely beefy sound affects (or at least as beefy as you're ever likely to find in something this small).
 And being "dual mode", these locos should run (and sound) the same on both DC and DCC layouts.
 However, non-DCC users will need a special add-on widget (pictured below) to take advantage of the non-automatic sound features (ringing the bell, blowing the horn, etc).

-I'm told that the F3 shells have a rather glaring error; namely, that the top grill is flipped and thus a mirror image of what it should be.
+I'm told that the F3 shells from the first production run have a rather glaring error; namely, that the top grill is flipped and thus a mirror image of what it should be.

-BLI evidently doesn't think 25% gear mesh is a problem (and hey, maybe it isn't - I'm not an engineer).
-However, a more dire issue on at least some of these models (including both of the ones I tested) relates to the secondary (non-axle) gears.
+Depending on when a given model was made, performance can vary considerably.
+I (and others) had a lot of problems with models from the first production run, the worst of which relates to the secondary (non-axle) truck gears.
 The problem here is that the metal shafts that hold these gears are very loosely seated in the sides of the gearbox and can actually slide out of their little holes (thus allowing the gear to spin eccentrically).
-The net result of all these gear shenanigans is reduced pulling power and a lot of noise when things inevitably get out of whack.
+The net result of this is reduced pulling power and a lot of noise when things inevitably get out of whack.
 I've even had the top gears (the ones turned by the worms) lose gear mesh, thus transforming entire trucks into useless lumps of plastic (this is reportedly caused by the plastic lids that clip to the tops of the worm gear boxes popping loose).

 EMDs F3s began showing up on the rails just as World War II was ending.
 As the wartime restrictions were being lifted, a tremendous burden was placed on the railroads as economic prosperity began to take off across the U.S. The days of the glorious steamers were numbered as many railroads were in dire need of motive power replacements.
 Add the economic advantages the F3s offered to the railroads, and the rest is history.
 Progress is always served.
 The 1500 horsepower F3s were remarkably proficient at both heavy freight as well as fast-passenger service.
 With a body design that defines what many consider to be the most attractive diesel ever produced, the F3 offered a large canvas for the wonderfully imaginative and colorful paint schemes that many railroads proudly utilized to show off their passenger trains.
 EMD was to build 1107 A units and 694 B units before production was changed to the newer F7s in February of 1949.